 In an increasing number of jurisdictions, competition agencies have moved on from market studies and expert panel reports, and instigated investigations into specific conduct.
 In some instances, these investigations have resulted in enforcement action.
 Overall, this action confirms that competition agencies across the globe have found that the current competition rules are sufficiently flexible to deal with a range of potentially anticompetitive restrictions in a digital environment, including third-party platform bans, online sales restrictions (including ‘geo-blocking’), dual pricing, most-favoured-nation (MFN) clauses and algorithmic collusion.

 There have also been a number of newly launched or continued abuse of dominance investigations against tech companies.
 In Europe, a key focus has been the dual role of platforms and the impact of ‘closed ecosystems’ on competition.
 For example, the European Commission is investigating Apple in relation to its App Store and iOS, and Amazon in relation to its use of marketplace seller data and its e-commerce business practices.
 Regulators in many other jurisdictions have also opened investigations with a particularly noticeable uptick in the United States.

-From a procedural perspective, regulators have also shown that they can use the existing frameworks to resolve e-commerce cases via commitments or settlements.
+From a procedural perspective, regulators have also shown that they can use the existing frameworks to resolve digital cases via commitments or settlements.
 For example:

 - In the European Commission’s RPM and online cross-border sales restrictions cases described above, the companies cooperated with the Commission ‘beyond their legal obligation to do so’ and the Commission therefore granted fine reductions ranging from 40 per cent to 50 per cent.
 Using the settlement procedure for non-cartel cases in this way helped the Commission speed up its investigations.